-- Proactive immune management approach expected to preserve FIX activity levels in the normal range - Learnings from immune management regimen applied to other programs
+Proactive immune management approach expected to preserve FIX activity levels in the normal range

-A dose of 7.7e11 vg/kg with updated immune management regimen is expected to result in consistent FIX levels in the normal range and is being evaluated in the ongoing dose-confirmation trial (B-LIEVE)
+A dose of 7.7e11 vg/kg with updated immune management regimen is expected to result in consistent FIX levels in the normal range and will be taken forward in the dose-confirmation study (B-LIEVE)

-&lt;sup>1 One patient in the 6.4e11 vg/kg dose cohort (7.5e11 vg/kg under the previous equivalent dosing nomenclature) lost expression due to transaminitis and resumed FIX prophylaxis.
+1 One patient in the 6.4e11 vg/kg dose cohort (7.5e11 vg/kg under the previous equivalent dosing nomenclature) lost expression due to transaminitis and resumed FIX prophylaxis.

-FLT180a clinical development plan
+FLT180a clinical development plan for accelerated approval

-- B-LIEVE: Phase 1/2 trial to confirm the dose and immune management regimen for use in a pivotal Phase 3 trial - Plan to file using Phase 3 Annualized Bleeding Rate (ABR) and FIX activity levels at 52 weeks after gene expression
+- B-LIEVE: Phase 1/2 trial to confirm the dose and immune management regimen for use in a pivotal Phase 3 study - Plan to file for accelerated approval using the surrogate endpoint of FIX activity levels combined with demonstration of a positive correlation between 26-week FIX activity levels and 52-week Annualized Bleeding Rate

-&lt;sup>1 To measure safety, efficacy and durability.
+1 To measure safety, efficacy and durability.